v8p1197/ComputationalParadigmsForProblemSolving2022/ProLog/README.md

 # ProLog

-This directory contains a script for converting a valid boolean expression is its equivalent Disjunctive Normal Form (DNF).
+This directory contains a ProLog script for converting a valid boolean expression is its equivalent Disjunctive Normal Form (DNF).

+Check the [documentation](#documentation) to know the semantics and the [examples](#examples) to know the syntax.

 ## Documentation